-Update: Some children have a specific type of epilepsy, called pyridox(am)ine 5'-phosphate oxidase deficiency induced epilepsy, which can be treated with a form of vitamin B6 called pyridoxal-5-phosphate (PLP).
+Update: Some children have a specific type of epilepsy, called pyridox(am)ine 5'-phosphate oxidase deficiency induced epilepsy, which can be treated with a form of vitamin B6 called pyridoxal 5'-phosphate (PLP).
 However, the current medication is not ideal.
 PLP is only available as a nutritional supplement in tablet or capsule forms.
 Unlike pharmacy-only medicines, this product is not regulated and can be problematic for clinical use.
 It is difficult to prepare and administer, unpalatable and unstable.
 Additionally, our preliminary data has shown that there is a high risk of inaccurate dosing and when mixed in water, these products are not stable, forming compounds that may be dangerously toxic to the liver.
-We have developed a more stable, formulation and have evaluated the purity and taste of this new drug.
-We are currently evaluating whether this product meets the safety requirements (i.e. not liver toxic) for administration to humans.
+We have developed a more stable formulation this PLP.
+The new PLP formulation is in form of a powder in a sachet.
+The powder can be reconstituted water to give